Taylor Swift's AMAs performance to move forward amid feud with former label

 Full statement from Big Machine Label Group and Dick Clark Productions:

-"The Big Machine Label Group and Dick Clark Productions announce that they have come to terms on a licensing agreement that approves their artists' performances to stream post show and for re-broadcast on mutually approved platforms.
-This includes the upcoming American Music Awards performances for Thomas Rhett and former Big Machine Records recording artist Taylor Swift.
+"The Big Machine Label Group and Dick Clark Productions announce that they have come to terms on a licensing agreement that approves their artists' performances to stream post-show and for re-broadcast on mutually approved platforms.
+This includes the upcoming American Music Awards performances.
 It should be noted that recording artists do not need label approval for live performances on television or any other live media.
 Record label approval is only needed for contracted artists' audio and visual recordings and in determining how those works are distributed."

 Taylor Swift's AMAs performance to move forward amid feud with former label